Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/0-introduction.md

 - How to use Pandas to import data, clean it, and extract insights from it
 - How to use Matplotlib to visualize data

-The beauty of Python is that you can accomplish a lot with a little code.
-It's just a matter of knowing *what* code to write.
+Working with data starts with a knowledge of data structures.
+Let's see what Python has to offer in this regard.